-February 28 is Rare Disease Day.
+February 29 is Rare Disease Day.
 This event aims to raise awareness and to generate change for the 300 million people worldwide living with a rare disease and their families and carers.

 Inherited retinopathies are a group of eye diseases that affect the retina, the light-sensitive tissue at the back of the eye.
 They are all caused by at least one gene that is not working properly.
 In people with inherited retinopathies, the light-sensing cells (photoreceptors) in the retina stop working and eventually die – causing progressive sight loss, often leading to blindness.

 Professor Mariya Moosajee at the UCL Institute of Ophthalmology aims to improve our understanding of inherited retinopathies’ natural history (or progression) caused by faults in the CRB1 gene.
-Fight for Sight are co-funding her research alongside Moorfields eye charity.
+Fight for Sight are co-funding her research alongside Moorfields Eye Charity.
 Her research could help determine which patients might benefit from novel gene therapies and other innovative treatments in the future.

 British Ophthalmological Surveillance Unit

 A newly revamped UK-wide research platform could be the key to understanding, preventing, diagnosing, and eventually treating rare eye diseases.